 The second half gets underway and we get more of the same.
 Still, all our bets are intact and the queue for the toilets wasn’t too bad.

 No changes to playing personnel or tactics.
-United are determined to grind the oppostition down and bore them into submission.
+United are determined to grind the opposition down and bore them into submission.
 Palace are tiring and Yohan Cabaye inexplicably starts a long running feud with the linesman close to us.
 Firstly, he’s awarded a throw-in which irritates him, Then he’s awarded a free-kick which positively drives him over the edge so he starts leaving his foot in.

 Out of the red and blue, a goal.
 Fellaini clears a corner to a Palace player who instantly passes the ball out wide to the left wing.
 United defenders are looking for offside but the recently introduced Puncheon runs past Mata and blasts the ball past De Gea on his near post into the root of the net.